6 Mistakes Golfers Make When Choosing A Putter

 (Image credit: Howard Boylan)

 We all know that putting is one of the most important areas of the game for your score, but I still see loads of people making really avoidable mistakes when buying a new putter.
-We’ve partnered up with Odyssey Golf for this article and they have supplied us with some stunning-looking models from their Ai-ONE range, so let’s take a look and see if we can help you make some better choices.
+We’ve partnered up with Odyssey Golf to highlight exactly what these mistakes are and it has supplied us with some putters from its Ai-ONE range to help, so let’s take a look and see if we can help you make some better choices.

 1. Not considering your ball of choice